 Kralendijk: This is the nation’s capital and where the main port is located.
-It is a popular destination for tourists who like to experience the best beaches, or go snorkeling and scuba diving.
+It is a popular destination for tourists who like to experience the best beaches or go snorkeling and scuba diving.

 Klein Bonaire: This is a small, uninhabited islet in Bonaire.
 It is flocked by tourist that want to go snorkeling or scuba diving.
 There are also several pristine, white sand beaches with well-preserved coral reefs.

 Windwardside: This is the second largest town in Bonaire, which belongs to the island of Saba.
-Its name is reference to its geographic location within the island.
+Its name is a reference to its geographic location within the island.
 The town is located 1,700 feet above sea level.

 Washington Slagbaai National Park: This Park is a must-visit in Bonaire, especially for those who want to see flamingo, parrots, and other natural attractions.
 This ecological reserve is managed by STINAPA Bonaire.